 Install Hummingbot in the Cloud¶

 Using Hummingbot as a long running service can be achieved with the help of cloud platforms such as Google Cloud Platform, Amazon Web Services, and Microsoft Azure.
+You may read our blog about running Hummingbot on different cloud providers.

 Below, we show you how to set up a new Virtual Machine Instance on each major cloud platform.